The Request block

 Prior to a flow being deployed to the cloud, the Request block gets values for headers, parameters, and the request body from scenarios.
 By running different scenarios, you can test how your flow will behave once it’s running in the cloud.
 Testing with scenarios is necessary because the flow won’t have a URL until you deploy it to the cloud.

-The Request block can ingest input data of up to 5 megabytes if you’ve purchased the Flows add-on, or 1 megabyte if you’re using Flows for free.
+The Request block can ingest input data of up to 5 megabytes if you’re on a paid Postman plan, or 1 megabyte if you’re on the Postman Free plan.

 Outputs

-• Params - Sends the request’s query parameters to the flow’s URL.
+• Params - Sends the request’s query parameters.

 Setup

-To change a Request block back to a Start block, click Change trigger and select Open right icon Start.
+To add a Request block to a flow, click Change trigger on the Start, Schedule, or MCP block and select API icon Request.